SMRxT/style-guide/elm/README.md

 ## Ports

-### All ports should bring things in as `Json.Value`

-The single source of runtime errors that we have right now are through ports receiving values they shouldn't.
-If a `port something : Signal Int` receives a float, it will cause a runtime error.
-We can prevent this by just wrapping the incoming things as `Json.Value`, and handle the errorful data through a `Decoder` result instead.

 ### Ports should always have documentation

 I don't want to have to go out from our Elm files to find where a port is being used most of the time.
 Simply adding a line or two explaining what the port triggers, or where the values coming in from a port can help a lot.